AnyChart/docs.anychart.com/Basic_Charts_Types/Open-High-Low-Close_chart.md

 <td>523.97</td>
 </tr>
 </tbody></table>
-As we do in single series sample above we need to convert this table into XML, the only difference between these two samples is the fact that now we have two series of data - one series for each year, and we give proper names to each series:
+As we do in single series sample above we need to convert this table into acceptable format, the only difference between these two samples is the fact that now we have two data sets - one for each year:
 ```
       chart.ohlc([
 ['28-Aug-07', 511.53, 514.98, 505.79, 506.40],